ddiaz164/Traffic_Accidents_US/README.md

 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/heat_wind.png)
 Snow:
 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/heat_snow.png)
-The snow map was interesting in that it was mostly clustered in place where it snows so I decided to dive a little deeper.
+The snow map was interesting in that it was mostly clustered around places where it snows often so I decided to dive a little deeper.

 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/snow_states.png)
 I looked at accidents involving snow across all the states and found that for the most part the higher rates were in the states that get more snow.
-But I really wanted to know if some of the states that don't get as much snow got into a lot of accidents when it did snow as I predict that they would be poorly equipped to handle the conditions.
+But I really wanted to know if some of the states that don't get as much snow got into a lot of accidents when it did snow as I predicted that they would be poorly equipped to handle the conditions.
 Thus I normalized the snow accident rates against how many days it snows yearly on average for each state.

 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/snow_norm.png)
-The resulting graph had very different results that backed up my theory that those states that don't receive a lot of know have a higher accident rate than those that are more used to the snow.
+The resulting graph had very different results that backed up my theory that those states that don't receive a lot of snow have a higher accident rate than those that are more used to the snow.

 Rain:
 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/heat_rain.png)

+I initially wanted to look into rain in the same manner as I did with snow but after seeing the map I noticed how aggregated it was in South Carolina and thought I might've found my contributing factor.

 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/rain_counts.png)
+However, after plotting the accidents involving rain for each state, although it was relatively high for South Carolina it wouldn't explain the rate being so much higher for them so I decided to keep looking.

 Fog:
 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/heat_fog.png)
+The fog map illustrated exactly what I was looking for: a higher distribution of accidents in South Carolina relative to the other states.
+I decided to plot it the same way as I did with rain.

 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/fog_counts.png)
+South Carolina had almost as many fog accidents as the higher population states!

 ![](https://github.com/ddiaz164/capstone_1/blob/master/images/fog_accident_rate.png)
+I normalized the data once more to account for the number of cars registered to every state and found that South Carolina had almost three times the rate as the second highest state!

 ### South Carolina